 - Slowly pour the oil into the above- you may need slightly less than the recipe stipulates as the walnuts have their own oil.
-Note that it's easier to work with a dough that has slightly more oil than a dough with slightly too little oil, as the latter won't hold together very well.
+Note: it's easier to work with a dough that has slightly more oil than a dough with slightly too little oil, as the latter won't hold together very well.
 We want crumbly cookies that can still hold their shape!

 Shaping the cookies (2 choices)

-- If you want the traditional flat cookie, place the piece of dough on the baking sheet, then use 2 fingers to press down firmly.
+- Shape B. If you want the traditional flat cookie (tastes better), place the piece of dough on the baking sheet, then use 2 fingers to press down firmly.
 Use the same 2 fingers to press down again, but this time perpendicular to the original imprint- so you're making a cross basically- to ensure the cookie is spread evenly.
 Repeat till all the dough is finished, leaving about 1 inch between each cookie.
 (These are already flat so spread less.)

 - Whichever shape you've chosen, glaze the cookie with the egg yolk wash (or vegan wash) then press ½ a walnut on each cookie OR sprinkle some sesame seeds in the centre.
 (You can also garnish then wash if you prefer, but the yolk will cover up some of the details on the nuts/ seeds.)
 Alternatively, leave them plain- decoration suggestions for plain cookies in the post above.